Joseph Ippolito, MD, PhD

 Cornell University; Ithaca, NY; Bachelor of Science (Highest Honors with Distinction), May 1998

-My laboratory, centered in cancer metabolism, aims to establish a workflow that merges clinical metabolic imaging (e.g., hyperpolarized MRI, PET, CT), metabolomics, and metabolically-driven therapeutics to develop new paradigms in precision medicine.
-Our goal is to identify key metabolic pathways that support metabolic compartments in tumors, understand how nutrients are shared among these compartments, and develop / repurpose imaging methods and therapeutics that can target these compartments.
-We currently have two major projects in our lab:
+Ippolito's lab, centered in cancer metabolism, aims to establish a workflow that merges clinical metabolic imaging (e.g., hyperpolarized MRI, PET, CT), metabolomics, and metabolically-driven therapeutics to develop new paradigms in precision medicine.
+The goal is to identify key metabolic pathways that support metabolic compartments in tumors, understand how nutrients are shared among these compartments, and develop / repurpose imaging methods and therapeutics that can target these compartments.
+The lab currently has two major projects:

 - Preclinical, translational, and clinical investigations into sex differences in cancer metabolism: